marifse/community_ibm_iks_ansible_collection/docs/ibm_container_image_security_disable.rst

 Synopsis
 --------

-This module deletes a secret from an NLB subdomain in your cluster and prevents future renewal of the certificate.
+This module disable the image security for an IBM IKS cluster.

 Requirements
 ------------